Discover the Secrets of Valle d'Aosta Wines: An Explosion of Aromas and Flavors!

 Blanc de Morgex

-Blanc de Morgex is a white wine produced exclusively with the Prié Blanc grape variety, grown in the highest areas of the Aosta Valley.
-It is a fresh, mineral and aromatic wine, with hints of flowers and white fruits.
+Blanc de Morgex is a white wine made exclusively from the Prié Blanc grape, grown in the highest areas of the Aosta Valley.
+It is a fresh, minerally, and aromatic wine, with hints of flowers and white fruits.

 Petite Arvine

-La Petite Arvine is a vine native to the Swiss Valais, but also highly appreciated in the Aosta Valley.
-The wine obtained from Petite Arvine is elegant and complex, with notes of exotic fruit, citrus and minerality.
+Petite Arvine is a grape variety native to the Swiss Valais, but also highly regarded in the Aosta Valley.
+The wine made from Petite Arvine is elegant and complex, with notes of exotic fruit, citrus, and minerality.

-Chambave Bianco is a white wine based on Moscato Bianco and other local vines.
-It has an intense and floral aroma and a fresh and persistent flavour.
+Chambave Bianco is a white wine made from Moscato Bianco and other local grape varieties.
+It has an intense, floral aroma and a fresh, lingering flavor.

 Production method

-Red vinification involves the fermentation of the must in contact with the skins of the grapes, which give colour, tannins and aromas to the wines.
-In Valle d'Aosta, red vinification is used for the production of native red wines.
+Red winemaking involves fermenting the must in contact with the grape skins, which impart color, tannins, and aromas to the wines.
+In the Aosta Valley, red winemaking is used to produce native red wines.

 Food pairings